aws-samples/aws-serverless-workshops/DevOps/1_ServerlessApplicationModel/README.md

 ### 1. Seed the `uni-api` CodeCommit Git repository

-1. Each module has corresponding source code used to seed the CodeCommit Git repository for the CodeStart project.
+1. Each module has corresponding source code used to seed the CodeCommit Git repository for the CodeStar project.
 To seed the CodeCommit Git repository, click on the **Launch Stack** button for your region below:

     Region| Launch
     ------|-----